Sub Workflow Task

 Do-Whileloop inside it.

 Dynamic Forkscan only contain one task.
-But that one task can be a subworkflow containing many additional tasks.
+But using the sub-workflow concept, this single task can be a sub-workflow that includes additional tasks.

 Sub Workflow task is defined directly inside the workflow with

-The output of the workflow is also supplied in the output of the subworkflow.
+The output of the sub-workflow is also supplied to the output of the workflow.

-Imagine that a colleague has created a address verification workflow:
+Imagine that a colleague has created an address verification workflow:

-If you wanted to add this functionality to another workflow, it would be possible to copy all 201 lines of JSON and insert it into your workflow.
-However, any updates made by your colleague will not be reflected in your workflow - you have a "frozen in time" version of the code.
+If you wanted to add this functionality to another workflow, it would be possible to copy all 201 lines of JSON and insert them into your workflow.
+However, any updates made by your colleague will not be reflected in your workflow, i.e., you have a "frozen in time" version of the code.

-Instead, we can call the existing workflow as a
+Instead, you can call the existing workflow as a

-Not only is your workflow more readable, with easier to edit JSON, but it will update with the
+This not only makes your workflow more readable, with easier-to-edit JSON, but it will update with the